natalka1/my-rest-api/README.md

 ### Executing program

-Run in exliclipe or execute command in terminal:
+Run in eclipse or execute command in terminal:

 java -jar demo-0.0.1-SNAPSHOT.jar